 A PR Degree Will Advance Your Career

 Several public relations firms seek new hires with public relations degrees.
-While others may offer internships and entry-level positions to those without a degree, a PR degree can potentially increase new hires’ starting salaries and open the door to a higher level, more involved leadership opportunities within a firm.
+While others may offer internships and entry-level positions to those without a degree, a PR degree can potentially increase new hires’ starting salaries and open the door to higher-level, more involved leadership opportunities within a firm.

 Working in public relations allows people to socialize and build relationships.
 Those who enjoy interacting with diverse people and personalities will find this career ideal for maximizing their abilities.
 Finding effective ways to connect with others is a distinct and valuable skill.